Feature

 Dear Michael,

-Your post-Series D goal of $40M new enterprise ARR in 2025 is aggressive — I just closed $38M in new logos at Gong last year (143% of quota) by flipping the discovery process most AEs still do backwards.
+Your post-Series D goal of $40M in new enterprise revenue is ambitious.
+I closed $38M in new business last year, reaching 143% of quota, by rebuilding the discovery process around customer risk and measurable value.

 Best regards,